Dynatrace/OneAgent-SDK-for-Python/README.md

 print('OneAgent SDK initialization result' + repr(init_result))
 if init_result:
-    print('SDK should work (but agent might be inactive).') if not init_result:
+    print('SDK should work (but agent might be inactive).')
+else:
-    print('SDK will definitely not work (i.e. functions will be no-ops).')
+    print('SDK will definitely not work (i.e. functions will be no-ops):', init_result)
 ```

 See the API documentation for the [`initialize` function](https://dynatrace.github.io/OneAgent-SDK-for-Python/docs/sdkref.html#oneagent.initialize)